blcuicall/nlp-crowdsourcing/README.md

 ## What's New

+**2025/04/01:** Our paper **Cost-Optimized Crowdsourcing for NLP via Worker Selection and Data Augmentation** has been accepted by IEEE Transactions of Network Sciences and Engineering! 🎉🎉🎉

 **2024/07/27:** We presented our work with a poster at CCL 2024.
 The poster can be found [here](nlp_crowdsourcing_poster.pdf).

 **2024/05/25:** Our paper has been accepted by CCL 2024! 🎉🎉🎉